pmcgrath/esinv/readme.txt

 Should i allow multiple key types ?
 Guid for order, int for merchant How do i get the merchant from the event store unless the command includes the merchant Id How\Where do i publish events so they can be subscribed to externally ?
 Bus will need to cater for internal and external events
+Throwing exceptions on command failures - not recording attempts ? .i.e Commands are expected to succeed when they get to the handler